Skip to content

 • .zip : a zip archive containing one .tsv file per table plus a _manifest.tsv

-It can also load:
+It can also load previously saved outputs:

 • .pkl output bundles